 Whether you are heading out for a hike or just strolling around town, backpacks are a great hands-free option for bringing your child along.
 Here are some things to look for when shopping for a baby carrier:

-Here are a few safety tips to keep in mind when using your backpack:
+You should be in good physical shape before attempting to carry your baby in a backpack.
+Here are a few more safety tips to keep in mind when using your backpack:

 National Safe Kids Campaign